junxit/us-congress-bills-109/bill.md

     - **(E)** Parcel 48—1((24)), 38A.
 - **(b)** *Conditions For Disposition of Certain Property*
   - **(1)** *In general* The Transit Authority may not sell, lease, or otherwise convey or dispose of the property described in paragraph (2) unless the Transit Authority meets each of the following conditions:
-    - **(A)** The Transit Authority has met with the Mayor and members of the Council of the City of Takoma Park, Maryland, and community representatives designated by the Mayor to discuss concerns related to the disposition of such property.
+    - **(A)** The Transit Authority has met with the Mayor and members of the Council of the City of Takoma Park, Maryland, and community representatives to discuss each of the following issues related to the disposition of such property:
-    - **(B)** The Transit Authority has presented a development plan for the property which—
-      - **(i)** facilitates the movement of buses and other vehicular traffic, pedestrians, and bicycles to and from the Takoma Metrorail station, and provides sufficient bus bays so that the development of the property will not cause a direct increase in traffic, congestion, or pollution in neighborhoods surrounding the station; and
+      - **(i)** The movement of buses and other vehicles, pedestrians, and bicycles to and from the Takoma Park Metrorail station.
+      - **(ii)** The provision of bus bays, based on recommendations of the Transit Authority and the Maryland Transit Administration’s Ride-On program.
-      - **(ii)** preserves and enhances public green space on the property.
+      - **(iii)** The enhancement of public green space on the property, based on the Central District Plan for Takoma DC.
+    - **(B)** The Transit Authority will work with residents and elected officials of Takoma Park, Maryland, and the Takoma area of the District of Columbia throughout the planning phase of the development of such property.
     - **(C)** The Transit Authority has submitted a statement to the Committee on Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate certifying that the Transit Authority has met the conditions described in subparagraphs (A) and (B).
   - **(2)** *Property described* The property described in this paragraph consists of Lots 820, 821, 822, 823, 829, 831, 832, 833, 839, 840, 841, 845, 846, 847, 848, 849, 850, and 851 in Square 3352 and Lots 811, 812, and 813 in Square 3353 of the District of Columbia Real Property Assessment Database.
 - **(c)** *Restrictions on Development of Certain Properties*